Royal Mail overseas services return to post offices

 Customers - many of them small businesses - complained of long delays that made sending goods abroad impossible.

-A ransomware group named Lockbit linked to Russia claimed responsibility for the cyber incident.
+A ransomware group named Lockbit linked to Russia claimed responsibility for the cyber attack.

 Royal Mail gradually reinstated services online, with the option of dropping items off at a Post Office branch or having them collected at home.

-But Neill O'Sullivan, managing director parcels and mails at the Post Office, said postmasters had been left unable "support businesses and consumers" wanting to send parcels and mail abroad.
+But Neill O'Sullivan, managing director of parcels and mail at the Post Office, said postmasters had been left unable "support businesses and consumers" wanting to send parcels and mail abroad.

 "For many small businesses, Post Offices are an integral part of their business set-up and this has been a challenging time for them," he said.

-"These past weeks have been difficult for postmasters who through no fault of their own have missed out on remuneration for providing international mail services," he added.
+"These past weeks have [also] been difficult for postmasters who through no fault of their own have missed out on remuneration for providing international mail services," he added.

-The Post Office said it was giving extra money to postmasters for handling international items in new fixed payments for each transaction.
+The Post Office said it was paying postmasters extra for handling international mail to remedy the situation.

-The problems have coincided with ongoing strikes by Royal Mail postal workers which have affected domestic deliveries.
+The problems have coincided with ongoing strikes by Royal Mail postal workers which have hit domestic deliveries.

 On strike days, the postal firm has been unable to deliver first and second-class letters.
-However, it says it will deliver as many parcels and Special Delivery letters as possible.
+However, it has said it will deliver as many parcels and Special Delivery letters as possible.